markjpickering/HomeLab/docs/BOOTSTRAP-GUIDE.md

 - Cloud-init still running (wait a few minutes)
 - ZeroTier failed to install (check `/var/log/cloud-init-output.log`)
 - Network ID incorrect (check `.zerotier-network-id` file)
+- Controller API not reachable on `127.0.0.1:9993` (ensure compose is up)

+## Controller Hosting Transfer

+By default the controller (ztnet) runs locally during bootstrap to create the network and onboard nodes.
+After provisioning, you can re-home the controller to a permanent host (e.g., a VPS or a management VM) and retire the bootstrap host.

+Two options:

+- Bring your own host and set:
+  - `HOMELAB_ZTNET_REMOTE_HOST` (e.g., `root@10.0.0.5`)
+  - `HOMELAB_ZTNET_REMOTE_DIR` (default `/opt/ztnet`)

+  The bootstrap scripts include hooks to copy the controller identity (`boostrap/ztnet/zerotier-one`) and redeploy the ztnet stack on the remote host with Docker.
+This preserves the controller identity so existing networks continue working.
+The ztnet UI database is not migrated by default; you can export/import the DB if needed.

+- Alternatively, keep the controller running on the bootstrap host until you’re ready to migrate.
+Network operation is unaffected as long as the controller identity is preserved when moved.

 ### Ansible can't connect to nodes